hawaiian-plant-biogeography/hawaiian_simulations/experiment1/experiment1.md

 Source for these age ends: [Isaac will fill this out]

-(3) One feature of each kind
+(3) One feature of each kind:

-TODO: update below this point
+Categorical within: which island is on the rise

+Quantitative within: island area (Lim and Marshall, 2017)

+Categorical between: progression rule (old -> young = 1, young -> old = 0)

+Quantitative between: distance between islands on Google maps

-In `age1/cb1.csv` (present, all islands exist):
+Example in `age1/cb1.csv` (present, all islands exist):

 ```
 R,K,O,M,H,Z